cragona/arduinoNomad/README.md

 # arduinoNomad
 Nomad hackathon 2021

-Press the A button on the LED Screen to continue
+Press the A button on the LED Screen to continue.

+Update arduino_secrets.h with the wifi before building.

 You will need to get the following libraries through the Library Manager in the IDE:
 * WiFi101